Zykhi/Zuul/README.md

 [![zuul][zuul-screenshot]](https://perso.esiee.fr/~diouyc/ZuulGOTYEdition/)

 It's an adventure game developed in java from the IGI-1202 unit of Denis BUREAU, IT professor at ESIEE PARIS.
-The whole game is in English, the report is in French for the moment, a translation will be available soon to be able to play the game again without understanding French.
+This game has been modified to become a game maker.

 ### Built With

-This game is built in Java, this section will be filled as the project progresses
+This game is built in Java

 - [Java](https://www.java.com/en/)